-IPMA-USA’s Competence Enabler program has been a key tool for my consulting practice since we developed it.
+The Competence Enabler program, developed by members of IPMA-USA, has been a key tool for my consulting practice.
 We originally called it the Most Valued Provider program.
 Then, Donna Fitzgerald coined the more-likeable Competence Enabler name.

 Its purpose is several-fold: